albbus-stack/t5.rs/README.md

 ### Android

-> Works only with `openssl` installed with the `vendored` option (requires `perl` of the UNIX flavour to build it).
+> Works only with `openssl` installed with the `vendored` option (requires `perl` of the UNIX flavour to build it, this means you cannot use the Windows `perl` version directly).
 Avoid spaces in the absolute path of the project folder, this will cause a linking error while building `openssl`.

 - You have to run `cargo mobile init` to generate only the `.cargo/config.toml` file and discard the other changes.
 If that errors out just create it with the following content to setup the linker for the Android targets: